 Call for nominations through print, electronic and online media.

 Verification of information provided

-Selection of five integrity icons by the panel of judges
+Selection of ten and then five integrity icons by the panel of judges

-Public servants who have displayed integrity in their engagement with the public and those who have gone above and beyond the call of duty to ensure the integrity of their service are eligible to be nominated as an Integrity Idol.
+Public sector officials working in the frontline in combatting COVID19, who have displayed integrity in their engagement with the public and those who have gone above and beyond the call of duty to ensure the integrity of their service are eligible to be nominated as an Integrity Icon.
 Their conduct should be exemplary and admirable, inspiring others too to take such action.
-Preference is given to local level officials.
-Retired officials or those working on a contractual basis are not eligible.

 An applicant should,